Ph.D., George Mason University, Fairfax, Virginia

-Dr. Tiah E. McKinney, Co-Founder and Executive Director, The McKinney Foundation Inc., is committed to ensuring equity in health, education, and high-quality instruction for priority engagement youth to promote and sustain America’s competitiveness in the 21st century.
+Dr. Tiah E. McKinney, Co-Founder and Executive Director of The McKinney Foundation Inc., is committed to ensuring equity in health, education, and high-quality instruction for priority engagement youth to promote and sustain America’s competitiveness in the 21st century.

-McKinney possesses a solid 20-year track record of success in various facets of education and nonprofit enterprise: as an Educational Leader, Director of Education for the Detroit Science Center, a District-Level Curriculum Supervisor of Science, Acting Science Consultant for the Michigan Department of Education, and science consultant to several U.S. school districts.
+McKinney possesses a solid 20-year track record of success in various facets of education and nonprofit enterprise: as an Educational Leader and Director of Education for the Detroit Science Center; a District-Level Curriculum Supervisor of Science and Acting Science Consultant for the Michigan Department of Education; and science consultant to several U.S. school districts.

-She holds a B.A. in Marine Affairs (Marine Biology and Business Administration) from the University of Miami, Coral Gables; a Master of Arts in Teaching Science Education (with Distinction) from the University of Michigan; and a Ph.D. in Education Policy (specialization) and Nonprofit Management (secondary concentration) from George Mason University, Fairfax, Virginia.
+She holds a B.A. in Marine Affairs (Marine Biology and Business Administration) from the University of Miami, Coral Gables, Fla.; a Master of Arts in Teaching Science Education (with Distinction) from the University of Michigan; and a Ph.D. in Education Policy (specialization) and Nonprofit Management (secondary concentration) from George Mason University, Fairfax, Va.

 Scholarship and research interests include reducing health disparities and improving educational outcomes for priority engagement youth by mitigating the social determinants of health through use of effective public-private partnerships.
 Health equity is education equity.
 McKinney sees her research as praxis; in conducting it, she is deliberate about moving from theory to practice.
 Consequently, helping schools create healthy learning environments that support and improve student learning in STEM education is among her priorities.
 This means crafting and implementing effective policy as a conduit to systemically transforming schools as well as providing support and technical assistance to schools serving underrepresented groups in STEM education.